Skip to content

 Engagement and Retention

-Getting subscribers is important.
-Keeping them is more important.
+Getting subscribers is one achievement.
+Keeping them is the actual business.

-The average subscriber stays for 1-3 months.
-Every month you can extend that average, your income grows significantly without needing new subscribers.
+The average subscriber stays 1-3 months.
+Every additional month you extend that average, your income grows without a single new subscriber.
+When you engage with fans genuinely, retention naturally follows.

 Realistic Income Expectations